chemle/emle-engine/README.md

 emle-server --help
 ```

-(On startup an `emle_settings.yaml` file will be written to the working directory
+(By default, an `emle_settings.yaml` file will be written to the working directory
 containing the settings used to configure the server.
 This can be used to re-run
 an existing simulation using the `--config` option or `EMLE_CONFIG` environment
 variable.
 Additional `emle_pid.txt` and `emle_port.txt` files contain the process